 Some 50 years after its founding, AltaMed remains true to its mission of providing care to underserved residents of Los Angeles and Orange Counties, mostly people of color, most under-insured or uninsured.
 Now this nonprofit community health center sees some 350,000 patients a year at 52 locations, offering everything from pre-natal care to geriatrics.

 Bank of America is supporting AltaMed’s work with a $500,000 donation, part of a $100 million commitment to help local communities adjust to, and recover from, the coronavirus.
-Learn more about the bank’s commitment to racial equality and economic opportunity, including its $1 billion, four-year commitment.
+Learn more about the bank’s commitment to racial equality and economic opportunity, including its $1.25 billion, five-year commitment.

 Originally published 7/13/2020